GemmaButcher-dev/freestyle_dance/README.md

   * Be informed of regulatory associations.

-## Design
+### Design

-### Colour Scheme
+#### Colour Scheme

   * Four colours will be used throughout the site to create a theme.

-### Typography
+#### Typography

   * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

-  ### Imagery
+#### Imagery

-  * Imagery is key ot immediately letting the user know they are viewing the correct dance genre and engage quickly and convey a positive and energetic energy.
+  * Imagery is key to immediately letting the user know they are viewing the correct dance genre and engage quickly and convey a positive and energetic energy.

 ## Features

 ### Current Features

   * Mobile first design fully responsive.

+## Technologies Used

+### Languages Used

+  * HTML5
+  * CSS3

+### Frameworks, Programs and Libraries Used

+1. Bootstrap 4.4.1:
+   Bootstrap was used to assist with the responsiveness and styling of the website.
+2. Hover.css:
+   Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+3. Google Fonts:
+   Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+4. Font Awesome:
+   Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+5. jQuery:
+   jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+5. Git
+   Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+6. GitHub:
+   GitHub is used to store the projects code after being pushed from Git.
+7. Photoshop:
+  Photoshop was used to create the logo, resizing images and editing photos for the website.
+8. Balsamiq:
+   Balsamiq was used to create the wireframes during the design process.